 Romanoff said in a statement Wednesday night that he was not interested in the hypothetical spots, the hypothetical job descriptions of which are below, taken from an e-mail from White House Deputy Chief of Staff Jim Messina.

-Here's Romanoff's explanation, coming after the AP broke word that the White House had reached out to the candidate:
+Here's Romanoff's explanation, coming after the AP broke word that the White House had reached out to

 |Liveleak on Facebook|